mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

     # SetName is never null here.
     if topologyDescription.setName != description.setName:
         remove this server from topologyDescription and stop monitoring it

+    if description.address != description.me:
+        remove this server from topologyDescription and stop monitoring it checkIfHasPrimary()
+        return

     # Had this member been the primary?
     if there is no primary in topologyDescription.servers: